Initiation of insolvency proceedings

 Bankruptcy

 For the debtor, the most desirable option for resolving his situation is usually a repayment plan.
-This is a long-term and rather harsh process for the debtor, who is primarily obliged to work and not to refuse a viable opportunity to earn an income.
+This is a long-term and rather demanding process for the debtor, who is obliged, above all, to work and not to refuse a viable opportunity to earn an income.
 The extra assets that he acquires (for example, inheritance or lottery winnings) must be monetised and used for extraordinary repayments beyond the repayment plan.

-The debtor shall also provide the court and the insolvency administrator and the creditors’ committee with a summary of his income.
+In addition, the debtor shall provide the court, the insolvency administrator and the creditors’ committee with a summary of his income.
 At all times, he must act in such a way as not to incur unenforceable obligations and not to favour any creditor.

 A breach of the debtor’s obligations may lead to the annulment of the approved arrangement and the declaration of bankruptcy.
 After all, the debtor himself may at some point propose this.
 However, this rarely happens.